rinikerlab/Ensembler/README.md

 Here, we provide insights into the package's implementation, its usage, and an application example for free energy calculation.

 ## Contents
+The full Documentation can be found here:  https://rinikerlab.github.io/Ensembler/
 ### Potential functions

   Contains simple functions, that can be stocked together.